EnormousApplePie/Lekmod/readme.md

 # Lekmod

-Lekmod is a comprehensive community-driven overhaul mod for Sid Meier's Civilization V. It introduces new civilizations, balance changes, bugfixes, and enhanced gameplay features for both singleplayer and multiplayer.
-The project includes a custom mapscript, custom .dll source files, and a wide array of mod files to improve and expand the Civilization V experience.
+Lekmod is a comprehensive community-driven balance/content mod for Sid Meier's Civilization V. It introduces new civilizations, balance changes, bugfixes, QoL changes, and enhanced gameplay features for both singleplayer and multiplayer.
+The project is primarely focused for multiplayer, some content may be missing in singleplayer games.

+The project includes a custom mapscript, custom .dll source files, and the main mod files.

 ## Features
 - New and reworked civilizations